calfino/subnet-ip-checker-pan/README.md

 # subnet-ip-checker-pan
-Compare IP from website using scraping technique and compare with NAT ruel on Palo Alto Network (NGFW)
+Compare IP from website using scraping technique and compare with NAT rule on Palo Alto Network (NGFW)